cadekane/EEG-Clinical-Reasoning-Hackathon/Biomarker_Info/README.md

 # Biomarker_Info

-RAG reference documents for EEG biomarkers used in the Alzheimer's disease / FTD classification pipeline.
+Reference documents summarizing EEG biomarkers used in the Alzheimer's disease / FTD classification pipeline.
 Each file contains key findings, clinical context, and observed patterns from this project, extracted from peer-reviewed publications.

 ## Files